Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Representative results

 Fig.~\ref{fig11} has EHM results for $\chi(T,N)$ with $U = 4$, $N_e/N = 1/2$ and $V = 0, 2$ and 4.
 ED to $N = 12$ is followed by DMRG to $N = 100$.
 The upper panel has $V = 2$ and shows the merging points of systems with $N_e = 4p$ and $4p + 2$.
 The thermodynamic limit is the bold dashed red line.
 The same construction gives the thermodynamic limit of $\chi(T)$ in the lower panel for the indicated $U$, $V$ and the band limit.
 The arrow marks~\cite{shiba72} the exact $\chi(0)$.
 Increasing either $U$ or $V$ increases the susceptibility by reducing the density of doubly occupied diamagnetic sites or by reducing the density of adjacent singly occupied sites that form singlet pairs.
 The large $U$, $V$ limit at quarter filling has $n_r = 1$ at every other site.
 The system has a singlet ground state, weak antiferromagnetic interactions and a charge gap.

-Arbitrary filling poses difficulties for ED/DMRG.
-The ground state of Eq.~\ref{eq:EHM_ham} is a singlet for the parameters of interest.
-Finite systems must have integral $N$ and even $N_e$.
+To conclude this Section, we comment on arbitrary filling $n$.
+The DMRG methodology developed for low-$T$ thermodynamics is robust.
+Hundreds of low-energy states $R(N)$ are obtained at $n$ in sectors with $S^Z \le N_e/2$.
+Convergence of the maximum of $S(T,N)/T$ with increasing $R(N)$ returns the thermodynamic limit of $S'(T) = C(T)/T$ at $T(N)$.
+Since the ground state of Eq.~\ref{eq:EHM_ham} is a singlet for the parameters of interest, the relevant finite systems must have integral $N$ and even $N_e$.
 ED for $N_e = 4$ and 6 is minimally required to demonstrate convergence at high $T$, and adding two electrons sets the minimum increase of the system size $N$.
-The method calls for highly commensurate $N_e$, $N$ such as half or quarter filling.
+We must approximate arbitrary $n$ with commensurate filling.
 For example, either sublattice of TTF-TCNQ has $n \sim 0.6$.
-The smallest system has 6 electrons on 10 sites, suitable for ED.
-The next smallest are 12/20, 18/30,....
-On the other hand, small variations of $n = N_e/N$ such as 8/13 or 10/17 may nevertheless provide useful approximations.
+The smallest system has 6 electrons on 10 sites, suitable for ED, as is 8 electrons on 13 sites ($n = 0.615$).